courselabs/kubernetes/labs/statefulsets/README.md

 StatefulSets are complex and not as common as other controllers, but they have one big advantage over Deployments - they can dynamically provision a PVC for each Pod.

-Deployments don't let you do this ([yet](https://kubernetes.io/docs/concepts/storage/ephemeral-volumes/#generic-ephemeral-volumes)), so you can use a StatefulSet instead to benefit from volume claim templates.
+Deployments let you do this [with ephemeral volumes](https://kubernetes.io/docs/concepts/storage/ephemeral-volumes/#generic-ephemeral-volumes), but StatefulSets make it easier with volume claim templates.

 The [simple-proxy/deployment.yaml](specs/simple-proxy/deployment.yaml) is a spec to run an Nginx proxy over the StatefulSet website we have running.